Sara Branham Matthews: Biography

 Branham was born July 25, 1888, in Oxford, Georgia to mother Sarah ("Sallie") Stone and father Junius Branham.
 Although education of women was not commonplace at the time, members of Sara Branham's family were firm believers in the value of education for women.
-Following in the footsteps of her mother (Amanda Stone Branham, 1885 graduate) and grandmother (Elizabeth Flournoy Stone, 1840 graduate), she attended Wesleyan College in Macon, Georgia and graduated with a B.S. degree in biology in 1907 as a third generation alumna.
+Following in the footsteps of her mother (Amanda Stone Branham, 1885 graduate) and grandmother (Elizabeth Flournoy Stone, 1840 graduate), she attended Wesleyan College in Macon, Georgia and graduated with a Bachelor of Science degree in biology in 1907 as a third generation alumna.
 She was a member of Alpha Delta Pi.
 With few professional opportunities offered to women with an education then, she became a schoolteacher, working for ten years in Georgia's public school system in Sparta, Decatur, and finally at Atlanta's Girls' High School.
-In the summer of 1917, Sara began taking classes at the University of Colorado to expand her education, but within a few weeks, she was hired by the University of Colorado in 1917 as a bacteriology teacher, since there was a shortage of men from the department during World War I. She remarked on the change of roles: "When I had had about six weeks of bacteriology, they offered me a job to teach it!"
-She completed a second B.S. degree at the university in 1919, majoring in chemistry and zoology, and stated that "When the war was over, I was too deep in bacteriology to ever get out again."
+In the summer of 1917, she began taking classes at the University of Colorado Boulder to expand her education, but within a few weeks, she was hired by the University of Colorado Boulder in 1917 as a bacteriology teacher, since there was a shortage of men from the department during World War I. She remarked on the change of roles: "When I had had about six weeks of bacteriology, they offered me a job to teach it!"
+She completed a second Bachelor of Science degree at the university in 1919, majoring in chemistry and zoology, and stated that "When the war was over, I was too deep in bacteriology to ever get out again."

 After finishing her degree in Colorado in 1919, she went to Chicago during the influenza pandemic of 1918-1919 with a desire to enter the field of medical research.
-She enrolled at the University of Chicago where she would eventually complete, all with honors, a M.S. degree, a Ph.D. degree in bacteriology, and a M.D. degree.
+She enrolled at the University of Chicago where she would eventually complete, all with honors, a Master in Science degree, a Doctor of Philosophy degree in bacteriology, and a Doctor of Medicine degree.
 Her advisor at the university suggested that she study the etiology of influenza for her thesis.
 Therefore, in pursuit of her degrees at the University of Chicago, she studied filterable agents (viruses), and published over a dozen papers on the topic.
 This work eventually earned Branham a position as instructor in the Department of Hygiene and Bacteriology.

 In 1927, Branham left Chicago and began working as an associate at the University of Rochester School of Medicine under Stanhope Bayne-Jones.
 Shortly thereafter, the outbreak of meningococcus arrived in California from China.
 Because of this, Branham's career shifted paths, and she began working for what is now the National Institutes of Health (NIH) (then, known as the Hygienic Laboratory of the United States Public Health Service) in Bethesda, Maryland as a senior bacteriologist, in order to study meningococcus.
 Branham stayed at the NIH for the rest of her career.
 She remained in the role for over 25 years until she was promoted to the Chief of Bacterial Toxins of the Division of Biological Standards in 1955.